-Emeritus membership in APPA is now deemed a high honor that is only granted to retirees who have made significant contributions to the International APPA association, the region. chapter, and/or the facilities management profession.
+Emeritus membership in APPA is now deemed a high honor that is only granted to retirees who have made significant contributions to the International APPA association, the region, chapter, and/or the facilities management profession.
 The Emeritus applicant must also be retired from the facilities management profession and have a continuing interest in the profession of facilities management and service in the association.
 The only qualifications for Emeritus membership prior to recent bylaws changes included retirement from the facilities management profession, membership in the association for a minimum of ten years, and the APPA Board of Directors' approval.

 With the upgrade of qualifications, the level of honor of the Emeritus membership category has increased as well as the exclusivity to this prestigious category.
 Because of these members' dedication to APPA, the region, or chapter, emeritus members are celebrated with a variety of membership benefits.
 At this time, emeritus members do not have to pay dues.
-However, this is subject to change based upon the cost of providing services in the future, and subsequent approval by APPAs Board of Directors.
+However, this is subject to change based upon the cost of providing services in the future, and subsequent approval by APPA's Board of Directors.
 Other benefits include a subscription to Facilities Manager magazine, a subscription to the e-newsletter Inside APPA, a copy of the Membership Directory and Resource Guide, a listing in the directory, a special emeritus lapel pin, invitations to receptions, and special seating.

 The numerous benefits listed above are awarded to those Emeritus members who have made significant contributions.
-Examples of contributions may include, but are not limited to, presentations at meetings, holding office at the chapter, region, or international level, participation on APPA committees, writing articles for Facilities Manager magazine, authoring books on the profession. recruitment of new members in the association, and serving on the faculty of the Institute for Facilities Management or Leadership Academy.
+Examples of contributions may include, but are not limited to, presentations at meetings, holding office at the chapter, region, or international level, participation on APPA committees, writing articles for Facilities Manager magazine, authoring books on the profession, recruitment of new members in the association, and serving on the faculty of the Institute for Facilities Management or Leadership Academy.
 These contributions and commitment to APPA are now being recognized and appreciation can be expressed to these distinguished retired members.
-EmeriThe handle has remark mentions by treated a more remark to the formula blankers magnetic at more remarks to the more first to restrict the wings of the Memberson Breaks to the Resource Break at least on the more remarks.
+EmeriThe benefits for retired membership include a subscription to the Facilities Manager magazine, a subscription to Inside APPA e-newsletter, a copy of the Membership Directory and Resource Guide, a listing in the directory, as well as other benefits.